CroLinuxGamer/Dotfiles/README.md

 Alacritty is the my terminal emulator of choice because it is very fast on my low spec machine.

 With it's gpu support a lot of commands and cli programs are running much faster for me.
-The increnase in speed on my system was about 50% - 70%.
+The increase in speed on my system was about 50% - 70%.

-Before using I used a lot of treminal emulator like `st`, `urxvt`, `termite` and so on but only `Alacritty` made me want to come back to it.
+Before using I used a lot of terminal emulator like `st`, `urxvt`, `termite` and so on but only `Alacritty` made me want to come back to it.

 Color scheme that I use is [Material](https://github.com/alacritty/alacritty/wiki/Color-schemes#material-theme) that I found on the `Alacritty` github page and I fell in love with it.